KillahPotatoes/KP-Liberation/README.md

 ## Changelog

 ### 0.954
+* Added: Some small aesthetic things for the buildlist
 * Tweaked: Production dialog list entries are now color coded depending on the actual production
 * Fixed: UAVs counted to heli / plane count concerning used slots
 * Fixed: SDV was missing in the boats array to be able to place it on water
-* Fixed: H-Barrier classname changed from a protected to a public one
+* Fixed: H-Barrier classname changed from the protected to the public one

 ### 0.953
 * Added: Action to stack and sort resources in storage areas